DasParijat/Ringtail-DE/README.md

 		<ul>
 			(4/8/25)
 			<li>(Gun)
-			Adding reloading text close to player
-			(To make it easier for player to know their gun is reloading)</li>
+			Added (and stylized) reloading text close to player (To make it easier for player to know their gun is reloading, as well as know if other unused gun they switched out of is still reloading)</li>
 		</ul>
 	<li>
 	<li>